ivandardi/ivandardi.github.io/content/blog/rust-has-no-implicit-returns.md

 And with all of that in mind, we reach the crucial piece of information: **`ε` gets evaluated to `()`**.

-To illustrate that, let's rewrite the expression block, this time replacing the code with the the values of their respective evaluations:
+To illustrate that, let's rewrite the expression block, this time replacing the code with the values of their respective evaluations:

 ```rust
     ()    ;     ()     ;  15   ; ()